-In the same way, each word acquires its true meaning only in the nexus of the proposition whose meaning, in turn, is more than the sum of its words - it also depends on how they have been put together ('Paul eats fish' is not the same as 'Fish eats Paul').
-'Meaning as Use' reflects the fluid nature of word-meanings - so fluid that, indeed, words and their meanings are relatively independent of each other in the word 'mosaics' we make (the same brown tile can be used as part of a cock's tail, beak, or eye, etc. in the mosaic above).
+In the same way, each word acquires its true meaning only in the nexus of the sentence whose meaning, in turn, is more than the sum of its words - it depends on how they have been put together ('The chicken comes before the egg' is not the same as 'The egg comes before the chicken'), as well as on how the mosaic is 'seen' by each mind:

+'Meaning as Use' reflects the fluid psychological and social nature of word-meanings - so fluid that, indeed, words and their meanings are relatively independent of each other in the word 'mosaics' we make (the same pattern can be perceived differently by different people/ minds).

 It is practically impossible to 'freeze' meanings in use, because ideas exist only in our minds.
 We all perceive the world's mosaics with our own eyes and ears, and we 'make sense' of them only in our own heads.
 Each mind's eye views the world from its own perspective; its clarity of vision depends on many factors, such as the level of our cognitive development, experience, emotional /physical state, the cultural context and place /time of the communication, etc.

-The 'image' (sentence meaning) different people see with their mind's eye, therefore, may not be the same; it depends as much on the 'color' and patterns of the word-meanings making up the whole 'image' (proposition), as on the all the other variables (the level of cognitive development/ individual experiences and memories of the people who are trying to make sense of them; social and physical circumstances of exchange, etc.).
+The 'image' (sentence meaning) different people see with their mind's eye, therefore, may not be the same; it depends as much on the 'color' and patterns of word-meanings the making up the whole 'image' (proposition), as on the all the other variables (the level of cognitive development/ individual experiences and memories of the people who are trying to make sense of them; social and physical circumstances of exchange, etc.).
 This is why ambiguity is so inherent in all human languages.